marionwalton/media-and-society/definitions.md

 ### Digital media
 Digital media are created using signals expressed as a series of the numbers (digits) 0 and 1.
 This means that they can be processed by a computer.

+## Discourse (Foucault)
+A range of ways of thinking which organise and transmit social control, thus maintaining social power.
+(O'Shaugnessy & Stadler)

+## Discourse
+Modes of thought, speech, or expression, collective discussion or interplay of meanings and ideas circulating around a particular subject.
+(O'Shaugnessy & Stadler)

+## Discourse analysis
+A technique for studying how power and knowledge are communicated through texts, language use, and systems of thought.d.Modes of thought, speech, or expression, collective discussion or interplay of meanings and ideas circulating around a particular subject.
+(O'Shaugnessy & Stadler)

+## Dominant ideology (Althusser)
+A world view that supports the ruling class as dominant, the status quo, shared by the majority of people.
+(O'Shaugnessy & Stadler)

+## Dominant discourse
+Contemporary ideas and beliefs shared by a majority of people.
+(O'Shaugnessy & Stadler)

+## Emergent discourse
+New ideas and beliefs held by a few people at first, gradually becoming accepted by more people.
+(O'Shaugnessy & Stadler)

 ### Generative AI
 See also: GenAI or AI generated content
 Generative AI, or GenAI refer to generative models such as LLMs or diffusion models used as media production tools are leading to dramatic shifts in both